Natasha-Warder/MCA-2024/README.md

    - defining ownership and gathering concise information.

 3. Theme & Manifestations of Data
    - Present curation takes many forms: sheet music, vocal covers, instrumental covers and thematic analysis.
-The lyricism and sampling of contrasting sounds have been discussed extensively by journalists over MIA's ability to satirise the American perception of third-world immigrants.
+The lyricism and sampling of contrasting sounds have been discussed extensively by journalists over Kanye's acceptance of the media's perception of him.
    - As there is a lot of avaiable information for this dataset, it is important to ensure data is factually correct when utilising a scope of sources.